Norovirus vaccine development accelerates after success against rotavirus

 According to the CDC, three-quarters of norovirus outbreaks occur in long-term care facilities such as nursing homes.

-“Few data have been available to show which outbreak characteristics — for example, host, virus or setting — may be associated with severe outcomes from norovirus disease,” Burke told Infectious Disease News.
+“Noroviruses are the most commoncause of gastroenteritis outbreaks worldwide and can be associated with severe outcomes such as hospitalizations or death.
+Nonetheless, few data have been available to show which outbreak characteristics — for example, host, virus or setting — may be associated with severe outcomes from norovirus disease,” Burke told Infectious Diseases in Children.

 “By linking these two sources of information, we have a powerful dataset to examine what could lead to severe outcomes from norovirus illness,” Burke said.